h1ddenpr0cess20/infinigpt-irc/README.md

 This is a clone of my project, [jerkbot-irc](https://github.com/h1ddenpr0cess20/jerkbot-irc), with a friendlier name and default personality setting.
 I think it's less fun, but it may be more appealing to others.

+Also available for the Matrix chat protocol at [infinibot-matrix](https://github.com/h1ddenpr0cess20/infinibot-matrix/)

 ## Installation

 ```